OSGConnect/connectbook/start/resources/jupyter.md

 [TOC]

-*Note: Using JupyterLab is a new feature available only to users of accesspoint7.ospool.osg-htc.org.
-We appreciate any feedback sent to support@opensciencegrid.org.*
+*Note: Using JupyterLab is a new feature available only to users who request access to it.
+We appreciate any feedback sent to support@osg-htc.org.*

 # Objective